holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: 'It''s time to build, your own house.'
     content: >
-      Look around the web, and you'll notice every place we exist, our content and data is stored on platforms (e.g. Facebook, LinkedIn, Twitter, Instagram) we do not own.
-Yes, many of these platforms provide us with purpose and value; however, at the end of the day we are renting space in someone else's house.
+      Look around the web and you'll notice every place we exist, we do so by sharing content and data that is stored on platforms (e.g. Facebook, LinkedIn, Twitter, Instagram) we do not own.
+It's true that many of these platforms provide us with purpose and value; however, at the end of the day we are still renting space in someone else's house.

       **This is my house**.
 Inside you will find resources and information